Preston-Robertson/Exploratory-Data-Analysis-League-of-Legends/README.md

-# Project: League of Legends ⚔️
+# Exploratory Data Analysis: League-of-Legends ⚔️

 A data analysis project examining champion balance in *League of Legends*.
 Using real match and champion statistics data, this project applies exploratory data analysis (EDA) and visualization techniques to investigate whether the game's 150+ champion roster is balanced — and where it might not be.